-Psychotherapy has shown to be effective at reducing symptoms of depression, but the true effect is difficult to quantify. [source] Most experts agree that the best results are likely in a multi-faceted approach that includes medication, therapy, and lifestyle change.
+While psychotherapy has been shown to be effective at reducing symptoms of depression, most experts agree that the best results are likely in a multi-faceted approach that includes medication, therapy, and lifestyle change.

-If you choose to do therapy as part of your treatment program, It’s important to find a therapist who uses evidence-based approaches and who you feel comfortable talking with.
+If you choose to include therapy as part of your treatment plan, it’s important to find a therapist who uses evidence-based approaches and who you feel comfortable talking with.

 Cognitive Behavioral Therapy (CBT) is a research-backed therapy approach that focuses on improving negative habits in the way we think and act that translate to how we feel.
-It can be a very successful treatment approach for many people and is available through talk therapy as well as through a self-paced app.
+It can be a very successful treatment approach for many people and is available through talk therapy.
 CBT can be a stand-alone treatment or a complement to another treatment approach, such as antidepressant medication.
-Brightside’s Skill Kit is developed using the principles of CBT is available for free to every member.

 Accounts & Billing